The 2024 edition of the guide is now available

 The Vía is very different from the Camino Francés in that it is longer, lonelier and less scenic.
 It is closer to the original experience of long-distance pilgrimage than the commercialised and 'tamed' Camino Francés.
 You can walk the Camino Francés on 'autopilot', by which I mean, without planning ahead or really paying much attention, and I don't mean that in a negative way, one of the great things about the Camino Francés is that it's accessible to people of all levels of ability and commitment.
 But, if you approached the Vía on 'autopilot' you'd quickly find yourself lost, hungry and thirsty.
 As a consequence, the people who walk the Vía tend to be a hardy, self-reliant bunch.

-We've been providing free guides to Camino pilgrims since 2012 and updating them every year.
-This is part of our commitment to supporting the Camino community.
 This all costs time and money.
-If you'd like to help us financially and ensure that we'll still be able to provide this service in the future you can do so in several ways.
+If you've used our free resources and you'd like to help us financially and ensure that we'll still be able to provide this service in the future you can do so in several ways.

 If you found these resources useful and you'd like to support our work so that we can continue supporting pilgrims on the Camino de Santiago in years to come then please consider making a small donativo: CLICK HERE TO DONATE